Flomastruk/sample_project/Notes.md

 Consider utilizing [Google Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
 This is achieved by using Container section when setting up a VM.
 This may be non-trivial because one has to SSH directly into a container using Remote SSH extension as opposed to Dev Containers extention (see  stackoverflow [_VSCode Remote SSH to a docker container running on GCP VM_](https://stackoverflow.com/questions/77705736/vscode-remote-ssh-to-a-docker-container-running-on-gcp-vm)).

 Set up with no external IP address and Docker image sitting in Artifactory.
 This may be tricky because VM doesn't have access to the web outside of cloud setup.

+# Other
+Tex setup for VSCode can be done following [LaTeX-Workshop](https://github.com/James-Yu/LaTeX-Workshop) instructions.
+In particular, they have sample `.devcontainer` configurations.
+Corresponding VSCode extension must be added to `.devcontainer.json`.